-Finley and Tucker didn't really like this weird machine their mom gave them.
+Finley and Tucker didn't really like this weird machine Cee gave them.
 "When I first set it up they got freaked out because it made a weird noise," Cee said.
 "And Finley walked away with his tail puffed up."

 But when they realized this weird noise making thing gives them food, they automatically warmed up to it a little bit more.
 "Now they hear that noise and they go sprinting over," Cee said.
 "They also know what time it happens.
 Five minutes before, they go over and just wait there."

-Soon enough Cee noticed that Tucker and Finley's love for the machine is growing by the day and she noticed this in a very surreal way.
-She looked down at the bowl and saw that one of them offered their mousie to the feeder.
+Soon enough Cee noticed that Tucker and Finley's love for the machine is growing by the day and they noticed this in a very surreal way.
+They looked down at the bowl and saw that one of them offered their mousie to the feeder.

 It seemed like this was a regular occurrence.
 "They used to bring me mousies.
 Now they bring the food robot mousies," Cee joked online.

-Even though Cee doesn't have to give them food anymore, they still know that she is good for love and lots of snuggles.
+Even though Cee doesn't have to give them food anymore, they still know that they are good for love and lots of snuggles.

-But Cee still get's a pause when she thinks about their newly found relationship with the feeder.
+But Cee still get's a pause when they think about their newly found relationship with the feeder.
 "It’s like the singularity — that point when artificial intelligence has taken over," Cee said.
 "There was actually a mousie in the food bowl this morning when I went down."